 There are no measures of health service use in the primary care and community care sectors comparable to the Hospital Episode Statistics.
-Figure 22 and Figure 23 are included to give estimates of current spend on the top 10 service demands by sector to provide some proxy, not of workload, but of putative resource commitment.
+Figure 21 is included to give estimates of current spend on the top 10 service demands by sector to provide some proxy, not of workload, but of putative resource commitment.
 This is not meant to examine relative programme budgeting comparisons.

-While mental health expenditure stands out, this reflects the pooling together of a range of complex pathologies (see Figure 18).
+While mental health expenditure stands out, this reflects the pooling together of a range of complex pathologies (see Figure 17).
 Corresponding diversity within physical health are separated into a wide range of specialties.